 Instead I prefer to use my money, and time, to be present.
 This helps me stop suffering from comparison syndrome.
 I’m with my daughter everyday.
 I get to spend lots of days off with my husband and wider family.
 If there is a crisis, or my Mum almost dies again, then I can take time off to be there for her.
 You may want to sit down and work out what truly matters to you – you may be surprised.
 Also, if you’re a working parent who can’t be home and present everyday don’t let my post upset you.
 It isn’t aimed at you.
 After all we all do what we can for our family.
 Everyone is different and what works for one family doesn’t necessarily work for another.

 Having a list of goals gives me something to focus on throughout the days and weeks.
 I like having goals and I enjoy beating them.
 At times I can be a competitive person, however I now want to compete with myself and not others.

 Think about your accomplishments regularly

 Having a rubbish day?
 Or week?
 Why not think about some positive things instead of being victim to comparison syndrome.
-A classic example of someone who does this well is Lynn from MrsMummyPenny.
-Lynn, over on her Instagram, regularly talks about three positive things from her day.
 This helps me to stay in a positive frame of mind and reminds me not to sweat the small stuff so much.